2024 Construction at Disney’s Polynesian Resort (DVC Island Tower Updates)

 Here is a view from the opposite side of the Lava Pool.

-You might wonder what villages are closest to the construction site at the Polynesian.
-Below, we see Tuvalu, a lagoon-facing building near the construction.
+You might wonder which villages are closest to the Polynesian’s construction site.
+Below, we see Tuvalu, a lagoon-facing building near the construction site.

-Fuji, which sits directly behind Tuvalu (perpendicular), has rooms facing the marina.
-However, rooms on the opposite side of this building directly face the new construction.
+Fuji sits directly behind Tuvalu (perpendicular) and has rooms facing the marina.
+However, rooms on the opposite side of this building face the new construction directly.

-Lastly, the end of Aotearoa juts up against the tarp that sits along the construction walkway.
-So, this end of the building is closest to the new tower’s construction.
+Lastly, the end of Aotearoa juts up against the tarp along the construction walkway, which is closest to the new tower’s construction.

 Here are a few more angles of the construction over the past year.

-Moving forward, we’ll update the timeline when we see significant changes.
-Here are a few photos of last year’s lobby updates, including new furniture and rugs.
+Before we wrap things up, here are a few photos of last year’s lobby updates, including new furniture and rugs.

 As to what might impact your upcoming stay at the Polynesian, here are the items we noted: